-- The UPC will consider submitted comments and may invite commenter(s) to a UPC meeting for further input and may communicate general concepts addressed in the comments to the Sponsor.
-Submitted comments are advisory in nature and do not obligate the UPC to make changes in its recommendations or obligate Sponsor to make changes to the proposed Policy.
+- The UPC will consider submitted comments and may invite commenter(s) to a UPC meeting for further input.
+Submitted comments are advisory in nature and do not obligate the UPC to make any changes in its recommendations regarding the proposed Policy.*

-- After considering any comments, the UPC will submit formal recommendations for changes to the Sponsor and assign the proposed Policy a number.
+- After considering any comments, the UPC will submit formal recommendations for changes, if any, to the Sponsor and assign the proposed Policy a number.

-- If the Sponsor makes any substantive changes based on the UPC’s recommendations, the UPC Chair will recirculate the new version of the proposed Policy to the UPC for review and comment.
-If no substantive changes are made after UPC review, the UPC Chair will omit this step.
+- If the Sponsor makes any substantive changes based on the UPC’s recommendations or public comment, the Responsible Member will recirculate the new version of the proposed Policy to the UPC for review and comment.
+If no substantive changes were made after prior UPC review, the UPC Chair will omit this step.

 - The UPC Chair will then forward the resulting draft to the Sponsor for signature.

-- Once the Policy has been approved, the UPC Chair will ensure that the new Policy is posted on the University Policies webpage.
+- Once the Policy has been approved, the UPC Chair or designee will ensure that the new Policy is posted on the University Policies webpage.

-- After final approval and posting, the REO will:
+- After final approval and posting, the REO or designee will:

-- Initiate next review on or before date indicated in the new Policy.
+Initiate next review by date indicated in the new Policy.